Triathlon-World governing body sanctions Russia for doping offences

 As part of the sanctions, Russia will not be able to organise any World or European Triathlon events until the end of 2022, and RTF officials will have to resign from the events' governing bodies for the period of one year.

-Earlier this year, Russian triathlete Igor Polyanskiy became the first athlete to be formally disqualified from the Tokyo Olympics after he was suspended for three years after testing positive for the banned substance EPO.
+In October, Russian triathlete Igor Polyanskiy became the first athlete to be formally disqualified from the Tokyo Olympics after he was suspended for three years following a positive test for the banned substance EPO.

+Former European Championships silver medallist Alexander Bryukhankov was given an identical ban later that month, while Vladimir Turbayevskiy was barred from competition in August for abnormalities in his biological passport.

+"World Triathlon is fully committed with the fight against any form of doping in the sport," the governing body said on its website.

 (Reporting by Dhruv Munjal in Bengaluru Editing by Christian Radnedge)